 Resource Passed - Resource is considered passed for a control if it’s attribute is configured as per the desired configuration in the control.

 Resource Failed - Resource is considered failed for a control if it’s attribute is not configured as per the desired configuration in the control.

 Report data is kept for 13 months.

 Why are reports restricted to being refreshed once per hour?

-Due to limitations on how often API’s for Azure, AWS and GCP can be accessed, we have limited this to four hours in order to prevent access or security issues caused by too many API calls.
+Due to limitations on how often API’s for Azure, AWS and GCP can be accessed, we have limited this to one hour in order to prevent access or security issues caused by too many API calls.

 Is there a limit on number of reports?

 There is not a limit on how many reports can be created.

 Currently the only limitation is that a report (Mandate + Connector) can not be the same as an existing report.

 How long does it take to discover resources?